Astral Aviation

 Astral Aviation is a cargo airline based in Nairobi, Kenya.
 It was established in November 2000 and started operations in January 2001.
 It operates scheduled and non-scheduled/ad-hoc cargo charters, as well as humanitarian-aid flights, to regional destinations in Africa, Asia and to Liège in Belgium as its only European destination, as of 2023.
 Its main base is Jomo Kenyatta International Airport, Nairobi.
 It has one subsidiary operating in India since October 2022, Pradhaan Air Express, which leased an Airbus A320P2F cargo aircraft, thus making it the world's first airline to have such an aircraft in its fleet.

 History

 Founded in November 2000, Astral Aviation acquired its Air Operators Certificate (AoC) and Air Service License (ASL) from the Kenya Civil Aviation Authority in January 2001, thus it started operations in the same year in the same month.
 It was designated as a cargo airline by the Ministry of Roads, Transport and Public Works in November 2006.

 Services

-The airline operates through and non-stop to 25 regular destinations and 5 charter destinations used for charter operations like food, electronics and medical transport, etc. as well as humanitarian support.
+The airline operates through and non-stop to 25 regular destinations and 5 charter destinations used for charter operations carrying food, electronics and medical supplies, as well as humanitarian support.